ehtick/OpenConstructionEstimate-DDC-CWICR/README.md

 ## About

 **DDC CWICR** (Construction Work Items, Components & Resources) is an open database for construction cost estimation, covering the full spectrum of construction work — from earthworks and concrete to specialized MEP operations.
+The modern construction industry in Eurasia and the Asia-Pacific region relies on a unified ecosystem of technical standardization that serves as a common engineering language for more than 10 dynamically developing economies.

-The database harmonizes construction standards across multiple regions, creating a unified regulatory framework for capital project management.
-Built on official cost estimation standards from Eurasian countries, it has been systematized into a unified structure and presented in **9 language versions** with regional pricing variants.
+The DDC CWICR database (Construction Work Items, Components & Resources) is an attempt to harmonize standards, creating a seamless regulatory space for capital project management across multiple languages.
+The database covers the full spectrum of construction work: from earthworks and concrete to specialized installation operations.

 ```mermaid
 flowchart TB